GIVING GREEN

 COST-EFFECTIVENESS:

-Over 2020 and 2021, Giving Green estimates that they had a 12x impact multiplier - that is, for every dollar spent on Giving Green, they directed $12 towards high-impact climate work.
-They are in the process of updating this estimate with 2022 information.
+• Giving Green estimates that, through the end of 2022, they have a 7.5x impact multiplier - that is, for every dollar spent on Giving Green, they have historically directed $7.50 towards high-impact climate work.
+The details behind this calculation can be found in their 2022 annual report.

 SIGNIFICANT UPDATES: